 “COVID patients may develop an inflammation of the heart, causing myocarditis, an inflammation of the middle layer of the heart wall, which can lead to heart failure.
 Whether the virus directly invades into the heart muscle or it is the interaction of the immune system to kill that virus, in the process the heart muscle cells die as a bystander.
 And it causes severe pump dysfunction and cardiogenic shock,” says Dr. Kar.

 “Second, because this inflammation is attacking the entirety of the heart, it lends itself to electrical short circuits, causing all kinds of heart arrhythmias (irregular beating of the heart), including ventricular tachycardia, ventricular fibrillation and atrial fibrillation.
 Some of these arrhythmias are lethal, and they can kill you suddenly.
 Some of the medicines that are being used to treat COVID—azithromycin, some of the antiretroviral medications and hydroxychloroquine—exacerbate the arrhythmias, triggering even more arrythmias, and potentially more death,” he says.

 3. Blood Clots

 “And third, this virus, for some reason, affects the sticky cells in the blood, called the megakaryocytes or the platelets, and causes inflammation of the inner lining of blood vessels, called endotheliitis.
 And because of this, there's a predilection for clots forming all over the body.
-In about 70 percent of cases, these clots form in the lungs.
-But in about 30 percent to 40 percent, the clots form all over the body, in veins and arteries of the heart and the rest of the organs, causing malfunction of the organs,” says Dr. Kar.
+In about 70% of cases, these clots form in the lungs.
+But in about 30% to 40%, the clots form all over the body, in veins and arteries of the heart and the rest of the organs, causing malfunction of the organs,” says Dr. Kar.